 Fiscal year 2010 consisted of 53 weeks while all other periods presented consisted of 52 weeks.
+Prior year amounts have been updated to conform with fiscal 2013 presentation.
 Revenues of Franchisees are not recorded as revenues by the Company.
-Management believes that franchisee revenue information is important in understanding the Company's financial performance because these revenues are the basis on which the Company calculates and records franchise revenues. (a) (b)
+Management believes that franchisee revenue information is important in understanding the Company's financial performance because these revenues are the basis on which the Company calculates and records franchise revenues.